bmcleod12/light-as-a-weather/README.md

 ## Credits

-The EPA's site for the UV Index scale was used to determine which color of badges to display based on the UV Index for the day: https://www.epa.gov/sunsafety/uv-index-scale-0
+Open Weather API was used for the weather data: https://openweathermap.org/api Bootstrap was used to design the UI: https://getbootstrap.com/ The EPA's site for the UV Index scale was used to determine which color of badges to display based on the UV Index for the day: https://www.epa.gov/sunsafety/uv-index-scale-0

 ## License